ABOUT THE ARTIST

-Reese Hausman is a second-year Games + Simulation major at Miami University with a minor in Studio Art.
+Reese Hausman is a third-year Games + Simulation major at Miami University with a minor in Studio Art.
 Her passions lie in the intersection of art and technology to create an immersive narrative experience, specifically through the lens of character design.
 Her greatest strengths are her organizational skills, creative curiosity, and iterative thinking.

 IMS/ART 215 PORTFOLIO